VATSALVARSHNEY108/B.O.I.-MARK-2/docs/UPDATED_CHATBOT_GUIDE.md

 ## ✨ What Was Changed

 ### Removed:
-- ❌ VATSAL AI (advanced learning chatbot) - removed as requested
+- ❌ BOI (Barely Obeys Instructions) (advanced learning chatbot) - removed as requested

 ### Kept:
 - ✅ Simple Chat - Easy and straightforward
-- ✅ VATSAL Assistant - Sophisticated personality
+- ✅ BOI Assistant - Sophisticated personality

 ### Layout:
 - ✅ Input box is visible at the bottom of the chat tab